agrublev/angularLocalStorage/README.md

 Angular-localStorage
 ====================

-The simplest localStorage implementation you will ever use.
+The simplest localStorage module you will ever use.
 Allowing you to set,get, and *bind* variables.
 For live example please checkout http://jsfiddle.net/agrublev/QjVq3/

-Instead of being a stand alone module that you have to deal with including in your application it's provided as a factory that you can quickly and easily add to your own application module.
+Features:
+* Two way bind your $scope variable value to a localStorage which will be updated whenever the model is updated, and vice versa.

-Another difference between this solution and others is that you can directly store Objects, Arrays, Floats, Booleans, and Strings.
-No need to convert your objects to strings and then reverse that.
-You can also bind your localStorage value to a $scope variable which will be updated whenever the lS is updated, and vice versa.
+* You can directly store Objects, Arrays, Floats, Booleans, and Strings.
+No need to convert your objects to strings and then reverse them.

 If you are unsure on how to use it read this: